Looking for a bright, cheerful summer wreath? This DIY lemon wreath is easy to make and looks perfect on a front door or a kitchen wall.

 This post contains affiliate links.

-When I moved into my house I designed a neutral kitchen.
-The cabinets are all white, the appliances stainless and the penny tile backsplash is a medium gray.
-I love it.
-One of the reasons that I’ve enjoyed it so much is that I can easily change a few items out to transform my kitchen from something basic into a room that delights.
+When I built my house three years ago, I designed it with a neutral kitchen.
+The cabinets and countertops are white, the appliances are stainless and the penny tile backsplash is a medium gray.

 The elements I incorporated into this wreath are easy to find and relatively inexpensive if you’re a craft store coupon shopper like I am.
 To make things easier on you though, I’ve included links to all of the items used below!